Algarve Travel Report 2026: Sights, Drone & Kitesurfing

 Where is the best kitesurfing spot in the Algarve?

-The Alvor Lagoon and Meia Praia Lagos is the top spot — shallow water, consistent Nortada wind (May–September, 15–25 knots), and professional schools.
+The Alvor lagoon and Meia Praia near Lagos are the top spots—shallow water, consistent Nortada winds (May–September, 15–25 knots), and professional schools.
 Alvor is perfect for beginners because of its sheltered shallow water.
-More advanced sailors head to...
-Faro Head to the Ria Formosa for more variety.
-Courses from €350, equipment rental from €40/day.
-All details in the Kitesurfing Portugal Guide.
+More advanced kitesurfers head to Faro in the Ria Formosa for more variety.
+Courses start at €350, equipment rental from €40/day.
+See the Kitesurfing Portugal Guide for full details.
+Kitesurfing Portugal Guide.